(Photo Credit: Wikimedia Commons)

 (Photo Credit: Flickr)

-Your car's lights are essential for a safe drive, and it's not just the headlights!
+Your car's lights are essential for a safe drive, all your car's lights, not just the headlights!
 You will also need your signal lights to inform other drivers on the road of your intentions.
-If your lights are broken, you have no way of letting other road users know that your intend to merge or make a turn.
+If your lights are broken, you have no way of letting other road users know that you intend to change lanes or make a turn.
 It's this lack of communication that causes accidents.

-You will also need your lights for night driving.
-They provide vision, and allow other drivers to see you.
+You will also need your lights to drive at night.
+They provide a clear view of the road and allow other drivers to see you.
 Driving in the dark with faulty lights is incredibly dangerous, especially at high speeds.
 You won't be able to see what is ahead, and other drivers may not know that you're approaching until it's too late.
 In addition, you can be fined for driving without headlines in Singapore, because it's considered a road hazard.

 Regardless of which lights are broken, they pose a serious problem and you should deal with them as soon as possible.
 If possible, do not drive a car with broken lights until they are fixed, If you have no choice, avoid driving at night if possible.